ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: Expert Validation

-\paragraph{Setup.} We ask experts to rate queries on clarity, naturalness, relevance, and variability in valid answers, as shown in \Cref{fig:query-rubric-quality}.
-Comparisons to parametric queries generated from scratch are difficult due to topic differences, so we compare queries generated from our pipeline (content-based) against an ablated pipeline that generates solely from survey titles (title-based).
+\paragraph{Setup.} Queries are judged on clarity, naturalness, relevance, and variability in valid answers.
+We compare queries from our pipeline (content-based) against an ablated pipeline that generates solely from survey titles (title-based), controlling for comparisons on the same query topic.
 This analysis isolates the effect of pipeline components used to enhance query generation and filtering.